Samridhi1512/WarmPath/README.md

 ### 5.2 Option 2 — Use Your Own LinkedIn Data

-1. Go to LinkedIn → Settings → Data Privacy → Download my data → Download larger data archive (This downloads multiple CSVs, one of them is Connections.csv)
+1. Go to LinkedIn → Settings → Data Privacy → Download my data → Download larger data archive
 2. Request the Connections export
 3. Download the CSV
 4. Upload it into WarmPath